OleHolmNielsen/GPAW-benchmark-2020/README.md

 ```

 The Intel compilers icc, ifort, the MKL and MPI libraries are products offered by Intel.
+The intel-2019b toolchain requires exactly the Intel *Parallel Studio XE 2019 Update 5* version.

 There are useful hints about Intel compiler installation and licenses in the web page
 https://wiki.fysik.dtu.dk/niflheim/EasyBuild_modules#intel-compiler-toolchains

-Specify your Intel <license-server> host port 28518 (for example) or just the
-license file path:
+Specify your Intel *license-server* host port 28518 (for example) or just the license file path:

 ```
 export INTEL_LICENSE_FILE=28518@<license-server>
 export INTEL_LICENSE_FILE=<file-path>
 ```

-To build the intel-2019b toolchain first download the compiler tar-ball files
-as described in
+To build the intel-2019b toolchain first download the compiler and library tar-ball files as described in
 https://wiki.fysik.dtu.dk/niflheim/EasyBuild_modules#intel-compiler-toolchains
-and move these files to the EasyBuild source directories.
+and move these files to the EasyBuild source directories:

 ```
 mkdir -p $HOME/modules/sources/i/icc $HOME/modules/sources/i/ifort $HOME/modules/sources/i/imkl $HOME/modules/sources/i/impi